tslenter/RSEVIEW/README.md

 ## 1. rseview
 Remote Syslog viewer for elasticsearch.
 Default the rsview command access the plaintext files.
 By using this app direct access is given to the elasticsearch engine for CLI output.
+Extracts data from the default Remote Syslog index.

 ## 3. Usage